U. V. Swaminatha Iyer: Legacy and honours

 In 1932, Madras University honored him with a PhD.

 After Iyer's death, his son, KalyanaSundara Iyer approached Adyar Brahma Gnana Sabha in Chennai and donated thousands of books and palm leaf manuscripts, and several thousands of letters written by eminent scholars and researchers to Iyer.
-The sabha started the Mahamahobadhyaya Dr.U.Ve.Swaminatha Iyer Library in 1943 and preserve these materials.
+The sabha started the Mahamahopadhyaya Dr.U.Ve.Swaminatha Iyer Library in 1943 and preserve these materials.

 Tamil poet and nationalist Subramania Bharati, who inspired the freedom movement with his songs, admired Swaminatha Iyer.
 Paying tribute to Swaminatha Iyer in one of his poems, Bharati equated Iyer with the sage, Agastya when he called him Kumbamuni.
 He said, "So long as Tamil lives, poets will venerate you and pay obeisance to you.
 You will ever shine as an immortal."

 The meeting of Rabindranath Tagore and the grand old man of Tamil literature in 1926 in Chennai was a historic moment.
 Not only did Tagore call on Swaminatha Iyer, but also penned a poem in praise of his efforts to salvage ancient classical Tamil literary works from palm leaf manuscripts.

 Ki.
 Va.
 Jagannathan, also known as Ki.Va.Ja, was a student of Swaminatha Iyer.